ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 = What features does Wordfence Premium enable? =

-We offer a Premium API key that gives you real-time updates to the Threat Defense Feed which includes a real-time IP blacklist, firewall rules, and malware signatures.
+We offer a Premium API key that gives you real-time updates to the Threat Defense Feed which includes a real-time IP blocklist, firewall rules, and malware signatures.
 Premium support, country blocking, more frequent scans, and spam and spamvertising checks are also included.
-[Click here to sign-up for Wordfence Premium now](http://www.wordfence.com/) or simply install Wordfence free and start protecting your website.
+[Click here to sign-up for Wordfence Premium now](https://www.wordfence.com/) or simply install Wordfence free and start protecting your website.

 = How does the Wordfence WordPress Firewall protect websites? =